Introduction

 Spring and Summer

-- Regrade if necessary to address any new ruts or washouts.
+- Regrade if needed to fix any new ruts or washouts.

-- Add fresh gravel to areas that have experienced significant displacement.
+- Add fresh gravel to spots that have lost a lot of material.

 Fall Preparation

-- Before winter arrives, make sure the crown shape of your driveway is well-defined to facilitate drainage.
+- Before winter, make sure the crown shape of your driveway is clear to help with drainage.

-- Clear away debris such as fallen leaves that could trap moisture against the surface.
+- Clear away debris, like fallen leaves, that could trap moisture against the surface.

-Maintaining a graded driveway requires vigilance and proactive measures during different seasons.
-By understanding how weather impacts your driveway, you can take steps to mitigate potential damage and extend its lifespan.
+Keeping a graded driveway in shape takes regular attention and smart strategies throughout the seasons.
+By understanding how the weather impacts your driveway, you can take steps to prevent damage and make it last longer.

 Proactive Preventive Measures